FAMILY & RELATIONSHIPS

 Sounds like a no-brainer, but it might not be as easy as you think.
 The key to budgeting – whether it’s to save for a holiday or pay for upcoming school fees – is to get the whole family involved.
 Got an upcoming vacation?
 Start a conversation not just about where you want to go, but what you’ll be doing when you get there.
 Think about the activities and what value they’ll bring to the whole family.

-It’s fun to find creative ways to manage your spending, but it’s best to focus on the obvious things as a family.
-It could be as simple as changing your grocery habits, or planning a ‘staycation’ one year in order to save for a longer holiday the following year.
+It’s best to focus on the obvious things as a family.
+It could be changing your grocery habits if possible, or planning a ‘staycation’ one year in order to save for a longer holiday the following year.
 If your weekly shopping bills keep going up and up, try drawing up an actual shopping list of what you’ll need and go with cheaper brands.

 There are plenty of ways to save money as a family.
 From cutting down on your everyday expenses to getting the whole family involved in budgeting, you can save money in unexpected ways with clever budgeting tricks.